Wake Forest University Department of Counseling

 Students will discuss who they are, their personal ethics, their reactions to being required to learn about ethical and legal issues in counseling, their reactions to reading the ACA, AMHCA, NBCC, and ASCA code of ethics, and reply to peers posts to discuss insights and questions.

-Discussion 3.1: Informed Consent and Confidentiality (CACREP Standards: 3.A.3; 3.A.8; 3.A.10; 3.A.11; 3.A.12; 3.B.10; 3.E.6)
+Discussion 3.1: Informed Consent and Confidentiality Dilemmas (CACREP Standards: 3.A.3; 3.A.8; 3.A.10; 3.A.11; 3.A.12; 3.B.10; 3.E.6)

 Students will be assigned to triads to discuss their gut reactions to a given scenario, their perspectives as either school counselors or clinical mental health counselors, their application of each step of the ACA ethical decision-making model to their given scenario, and their other personal reflections.

-Discussion 4.1: HPSO Case Studies (CACREP Standards 3.A.3; 3.A.6; 3.A.8; 3.A.10.; 3.A.11; 3.A.12; 3.E.5; 3.E.6; 3.E.16; 3.G.6)
+Discussion 4.1: HPSO Case Studies (CACREP Standards: 3.A.3; 3.A.6; 3.A.8; 3.A.10.; 3.A.11; 3.A.12; 3.E.5; 3.E.6; 3.E.16; 3.G.6)

 Students will discuss the real liability cases they read about in the assigned HPSO Case studies.
 They will address: their general reactions, critique the counselors actions (and/or inactions); identify concrete mistakes they think the counselors made; and explore related risk management recommendations to protect clients/students and counselors from issues such as these.

-Discussion 5.1: Dilemmas (CACREP Standards 3.A.3; 3.A.8; 3.A.10.; 3.A.11; 3.A.12; 3.B.9; 3.B.10; 3.E.5; 3.E.6; 3.E.16)
+Discussion 5.1: Dilemmas (CACREP Standards: 3.A.3; 3.A.8; 3.A.10.; 3.A.11; 3.A.12; 3.B.9; 3.B.10; 3.E.5; 3.E.6; 3.E.16)

 Students will review a model prompt and response then select several of the other prompts provided to respond to, discuss their gut reactions, summarize their step-by-step ethical decision making process, and compare and contrast their thinking from their initial gut reaction to after they applied their chosen decision-making model.

-Discussion 6.1: A Case of Boundary Management (CACREP Standards 3.A.3; 3.A.8; 3.A.10.; 3.A.11; 3.A.12; 3.B.9; 3.B.10; 3.E.6; 3.E.16)
+Discussion 6.1: A Case of Boundary Management (CACREP Standards: 3.A.3; 3.A.8; 3.A.10.; 3.A.11; 3.A.12; 3.B.9; 3.B.10; 3.E.6; 3.E.16)

 Students will read the specifics of given scenario and discuss their gut reaction, the difference between boundary crossing and boundary violation as it relates to the scenario, and think through some additional ethical dimensions if the student or a colleague were in similar situation.

 Discussion 7.1: Counseling Dilemmas—What Would You Do?
-(CACREP Standards 3.A.3; 3.A.8; 3.A.10.; 3.A.11; 3.A.12; 3.B.9; 3.B.10; 3.E.5; 3.E.6; 3.E.16)
+(CACREP Standards: 3.A.3; 3.A.4; 3.A.5; 3.A.6; 3.A.8; 3.A.10; 3.B.9; 3.B.10; 3.D.12; 3.E.6; 3.E.16; 3.F.9; 3.G.6)

 Students will apply their ethical decision-making skills to several different scenarios and write a concise summary (2–4 sentences) of their ethical decision-making process for least two of the scenarios, then discuss the scenarios in detail with their peers.